-Trying to be perfect is Sisyphus-like turmoil.
-Face it: No matter how hard you try, you’re going to mess up sometimes.
+Trying to be perfect is Sisyphus-like turmoil: No matter how hard you try, you’re going to mess up sometimes.
 You can certainly do something very well, even near perfect, like not breaking the yolk when you flip an egg or launching your dirty socks in the laundry basket on the first try, but at some point in your day, week, month, or year, you’re going to make a mistake.
-That’s the beauty of being human: You can screw up, dust yourself off, and try again – and again and again and again if you need to.
+That’s the beauty of being human: You can screw up, dust yourself off, and try again—and again and again and again if you need to.

 Nadia Comaneci may have been the first gymnast to get a perfect 10.0 score, but she did a lot of falling down before she got there.
 Da Vinci’s invention of the parachute and ball bearing was sheer brilliance, but his “water shoes” were kind of meh.
-The point is, while you should certainly celebrate your successes, you have to accept that you will fail along the way – it’s all part of the process.
+The point is, while you should certainly celebrate your successes, you also have to accept that you will fail along the way—it’s all part of the process.
 If you did everything perfect all the time, every time, on the first try, there’s a good chance you’ll get bored and yearn for a challenge.
-Waiting to be happy until you’ve done something perfectly is like waiting until you retire to enjoy yourself: It’s just going to make you miserable.
+In addition, waiting to be happy until you’ve done something perfectly is like waiting until you retire to enjoy yourself: It’s just going to make you miserable.

 “The pursuit of excellence is gratifying and healthy.
 The pursuit of perfection is frustrating, neurotic, and a terrible waste of time.”